Booker T. Washington High School (New Orleans, Louisiana): History

-Original Booker T. Washington High School (1942–2004)
+Original Booker T. Washington High School (1942–2005)

 Construction of the school was completed in August 1942 at 1201 South Roman St. In September 1942, it opened as the first vocational school and the first public high school serving African Americans in Uptown, New Orleans.
 At the time, the school's enrollment was 1,600.
 Lawrence Crooker became the first principal.

 In 1949, the auditorium held celebrations of and a concert by Louis Armstrong, who was reigning as "King" of the Zulu Social Aid & Pleasure Club, the leading African American New Orleans Mardi Gras krewe during the segregation era.

 The students who were zoned to Booker T. were mostly from the B.W.
 Cooper and CJ Pete's housing developments.
 After desegregation, students were bused to nearby Alcee Fortier High School.
 This led to a decrease in Booker T. Washington's student population.
 By the end of the 1970s, the schools student body decreased to only 750, half of whom were female.
 The building also began to deteriorate; due to leaks, mold formed under the bathroom sinks.
 Windows, pipes and doors were also in need of repair, but the Orleans Parish School Board didn't have enough funds for a full renovation.

 In the 1980s, violence began to take place on school grounds as crack-cocaine dealers from the Calliope Projects began selling drugs on school grounds.
 The school was in the middle of countless shootouts and the building was hit by stray bullets.
 In 1992, Michael Lach and Michael Loverude of the Christian Science Monitor stated, "Based on test scores, dropout rates, and socioeconomic status of the students, the schools we taught in were two of the worst high schools in the country – Booker T. Washington and Alcee Fortier high schools.
 Given these circumstances, both schools do a fine job, but students leave deserving so much more."

 In 2003, the school's enrollment was at an all-time low of 530 with most of its students attending Walter L. Cohen High School.
 Before Hurricane Katrina, it was labeled as a "dropout factory."
-The school closed in 2004.
+The last graduate class was in 2005.
+The school closed on August 28, 2005 due to Hurricane Katrina.